History of Carlos Boozer in Timeline

 In 2002, Carlos Boozer was selected with the 35th overall pick in the NBA draft by the Cleveland Cavaliers.

-2003: Cavaliers Contract Negotiations
+2003: Cavaliers contract negotiations

-2003: Marriage to Cindy Blackwell
+2003: Marriage to Cindy "CeCe" Nichole Blackwell

-July 30, 2004: Signs with Utah Jazz
+July 30, 2004: Signed with Utah Jazz

-2004: First Season with the Jazz
+2004: First season with the Jazz

 2004: Olympic Bronze Medal

-2005: Injury Recovery and Return to Action
+2005: Injury recovery and return to starting lineup

-From 2006 to 2008, Carlos Boozer was part of the U.S. national team.
+From 2006 to 2008, Carlos Boozer was a member of the U.S. national team.

-2006: NBA All-Star Selection
+2006: All-Star Selection

-April 23, 2007: Playoff Career High
+April 23, 2007: Playoff performance against Houston Rockets

 November 2007: Western Conference Player of the Month